cni-genie/CNI-Genie/docs/multiple-ips/README.md

 * Step 4: same as Step 4 in [README.md](https://github.com/Huawei-PaaS/CNI-Genie/blob/master/docs/README.md)

+* Step 5:
-* Step 5: Genie injects Multiple IPs into a single container
+  * Genie calls the network(s) requested by the user and injects Multiple IPs, one per each request, into a single container
   * The container reachable across multiple networks

     ![image](multi-interface.png)